 Sedation at Contemporary Implant & Oral Surgery

-Dr. Phan is licensed and certified to provide all options of anesthesia at our Plano and Carrollton oral surgery and implant offices.
-Our doctor has completed extensive training including rotating as medical anesthesia residents during his residency training and is a member of the American Dental Society of Anesthesiology.
-Our doctor provides anesthesia for our patients multiple times daily and complete thousands of anesthesia cases per year.
+Dr. Phan is licensed and certified to provide all options of anesthesia at our Plano oral surgery and implant office.
+He has completed extensive training including rotating as medical anesthesia residents during his residency training and is a member of the American Dental Society of Anesthesiology.
+Dr. Phan provides anesthesia for our patients multiple times daily and complete thousands of anesthesia cases per year.